the plan for the future

 Banning interest has been tried in the past and it failed time after time.
 That is because without interest lending and borrowing wouldn't be possible and the economy would come to a standstill.
 Until now there was a shortage of money and capital so interest rates needed to be positive, but that may be about to change.
 The increased availability of money and capital pushed interest rates lower.
 Money and capital may soon be so abundant that interest rates can go negative.
 That could be the end of usury.

 Apart from exchange rate speculation there are frightening creatures like quantitative easing, shadow banks and derivatives.
 These things will be explained later in this post.
 Some experts believe that the financial sector is out of control.
 That may not be the case.
-Usury created this monster so Natural Money, which is negative interest rates and a maximum interest rate of zero, could make many of these seemingly hard-to-solve issues disappear, and perhaps shrink financial sector profits too.
+Usury created this monster so Natural Money, which is negative interest rates and a maximum interest rate of zero, could make many of these issues disappear, and perhaps shrink financial sector profits too.

 Leverage, shadow banking and derivatives make the financial sector so profitable for its operators because of interest and risk.
 Interest is a reward for risk but interest also increases risk because interest charges are fixed while incomes aren't.
 But more risk means more profit for the usurers because all that risk needs to be 'managed'.
 That provides opportunities to profit for those who make the deals.
 Usury is the main cause of financial crises and generates most financial sector profits.